 I know, going on a date just to talk about money seems excessive (especially if you’re trying to save money).
 Budget dates are meant to help you through tough financial decisions or even just start to work on your budget.
 Going out provides a new perspective and a space where you’re less likely to fight.
 Setting a concrete date gives you time to prepare any questions, comments, and concerns ahead of time.

 But when you just need to update your budget or tweak a few things, why not set a regular budget meeting?
-Dan and I have budget meetings every Sunday during our kiddo’s nap time.
+My husband and I have budget meetings every Sunday during our kiddo’s nap time.
 We review transactions, update our budget spreadsheet, and adjust when necessary.
 This also allows us to pay bills coming due in the next week and make transfers from account to account if needed.
 The best part?
 I can wear yoga pants and messy bun. 🙂

 Before You Go